SQLite Python tutorial

 The Authorization chapter focuses on the authorization process available in SQLite.
 The Transactions chapter provides several code examples with transaction support.

 The SQLAlchemy chapter gives a brief but sufficient introduction to the SQLAlchemy Object-relational mapper.
-The chapter has 16 code examples.
-The last chapter is dedicated to QtSql module of the Pyside toolkit.
-10 code examples detail various classes of the module.
+The last chapter is dedicated to QtSql module of the PyQt5 toolkit.

-The following two screenshots are from the last chapter, which deals with the QtSql module of the PySide toolkit.
+The following two screenshots are from the last chapter, which deals with the QtSql module of the PyQt5 toolkit.